 In addition to WSF’s Mountain Minutes weekly compilation of outdoor news, WSF periodically posts important news stories and notices relative to wild sheep conservation and management.
 Past stories are archived for easy access.

 WSF directs funding to a variety of wild sheep conservation and management programs, primarily in North America.
 GIA funding decisions are driven by priority goals identified in the WSF N.A.
 CV2020 and International CV2025 documents, and applicants are strongly encouraged to make certain any funding applications address one or more of the identified priority goals and the WSF Mission.

-The Wild Sheep Foundation GIA application form and guidance document are now posted for review by applicants.
-GIA applications for our next fiscal year (FY 2018-2019) will be accepted beginning July 1, 2018; applications will be accepted during the month of July 2018 only.
+The Wild Sheep Foundation GIA application form and guidance document are available June 1, 2019 for review by applicants.
+GIA applications for our next fiscal year (FY 2019-2020) will be accepted beginning July 1, 2019; applications will be accepted during the month of July 2019 only.